jgregory6/resources/assignments/hw2.md

 - You need to write html and CSS code from scratch.
 - All links don't have to work.
 You can use `href=""` for all the `a` tags.
 - You don't have to implement the dropdown menu.
 However, the effect of a link when the user mouses over it needs to be finished, for example, the changing color and border of navigation bar link on [wsj.com](https://www.wsj.com/), or the (very light) shadow effect of navigation bar link on [nytimes.com](https://www.nytimes.com/).
-- Search bar does have to work.
+- Search bar does not have to work.
 You can make a link instead.
 - You can use either internal CSS or external CSS.
 In-line CSS is not allowed.
 - Save it as `hw2-wsj.htm` or `hw2-nytimes.htm` into folder `homework`.
 Folder `homework` should be under `WebTech` folder, not under `classwork` folder.